-- Can we claim costs from the other party, as part of the settlement?
+- In alternative dispute resolution can we claim costs from the other party, as part of the settlement?

 1. What is alternative dispute resolution (ADR)?

-Alternative dispute resolution is the collective name given to several methods of dealing with disputes without going to court.
+Alternative dispute resolution (ADR) is the collective name given to several methods of dealing with disputes without going to court.

 The method most commonly used in ADR is mediation, with conciliation as another possibility.
 Both these procedures involve the use of a neutral third party to encourage and facilitate (but not impose) a solution to the dispute.

 Other procedures, such as arbitration, adjudication and expert determination, are sometimes classed as ADR methods.
 However, they are similar to the court process in the sense that they involve the imposition of a solution by a third party, rather than the facilitated negotiation of a settlement.
-In these questions we will concentrate on mediation, as the principal method used in ADR.
+In this set of questions we focus on mediation, as the principal method used in ADR.

 2. What are the main differences between mediation, and arbitration or litigation?

 With mediation, the neutral third party encourages all the parties involved to consider, not their legal rights, but their commercial interests, and aims to get them to agree to a compromise that will give both sides something.
 If the negotiations are successful and all parties agree to observe the outcome, their signature to the agreement makes it legally binding.
 If the negotiations are not successful, or are only partially successful, the parties can still take the outstanding issues to arbitration or litigation, if they wish.

 With arbitration or litigation, all the parties involved are bound by the decision reached by the arbitrator or judge, after they have considered the submissions and the evidence.

-3. Are there circumstances in which ADR is particularly suitable?
+3. Are there circumstances in which alternative dispute resolution is particularly suitable?